Nice-Try/Lab2/report.md

 | `WRITE_DM` | 0 | 1 | 0 | 0 |
 | `FINAL` | 0 | 0 | 0 | 0 |

+We created a test bench to test our FPGA, and it passed all of our tests and transitioned from state to state appropriately based on given inputs.

 ## SPI Memory Testing

 ### Test Sequence